sarick-story/story-llm-influence-experiment/CURSOR_MEMORY.md

 - Taking the trace (sum of diagonal elements) of each matrix
 - Adding 10-20% of this value to the diagonal elements
 - Ensuring perfect symmetry by averaging each matrix with its transpose
+- Removed an invalid parameter (`pca_spectrum_smooth_factor`) that was causing errors in the eigendecomposition process

 This regularization prevents numerical issues by making sure the matrices are better conditioned for eigendecomposition.